-- Note 4: Criteria adopted as a guide only. - Note 5: Criteria not applicable due to non-compliant weather conditions. - Note 6: Not modelled.
-Compliance achieved at representative monitoring location therefore noise levels would comply at this receiver, or criteria not applicable due to non-compliant weather conditions.
+Note 4: Criteria adopted as a guide only.

+Note 5: Criteria not applicable due to non-compliant weather conditions.

 7 Conclusion

 SLR was engaged by Stratford Coal Pty Limited to conduct monthly noise monitoring for the Stratford Mining Complex (SMC) operations guided by the requirements of the Stratford Mining Complex Noise Management Plan (NMP), Document No. NMP-R03-A, dated 17 June 2019.